yojoots/libbitcoin-system-wiki/Altcoin-Version-Mappings.md

 * hd_public_version = [50221816](https://github.com/dashpay/dash/blob/master/src/chainparams.cpp#L171)
 * transaction_version = 1

-The DASH source code EXT_SECRET_KEY variable is a base16 encoded prefix of 50221772 in base10, which causes DASH extended private keys to always start with "drkp".
-The DASH source code EXT_PUBLIC_KEY variable is a base16 encoded prefix of 50221816 in base10, which causes DASH extended private keys to always start with "drkv".
+The EXT_SECRET_KEY DASH source code variable is base16 encoded 0x02FE52CC (or 50221772 in base10), and this numerical prefix causes DASH extended private keys to always start with "drkp".
+The EXT_PUBLIC_KEY DASH source code variable is base16 encoded 0x02FE52F8 (or 50221816 in base10), and this numerical prefix causes DASH extended private keys to always start with "drkv".
 Most altcoins haven't yet customized such BIP 32 extended key prefix settings, and using prefixes for BTC and TEST don't really influence the net key synthesis results for altcoins.
 Hence, the examples for synthesizing DASH private keys and public addresses below will not utilize setting values 50221772 and 50221816.
+Finally, most alcoins with strong Bitcoin heritage are using transaction messaging format version 1.

 ### [bx - Wallet Commands](https://github.com/libbitcoin/libbitcoin-explorer/wiki/Wallet-Commands)